Kossit73/Waste_to_Energy/README.md

 Once the server starts, open the provided URL in your browser.
 Navigate across the horizontal tabs to configure projection settings, edit inputs, review metrics, and run sensitivities.
 Use the scenario download panel to export a full Excel model whenever you need an offline copy.
+The same workbook builder is exposed through `wte_model.export_excel`, so scripts (including `run_example.py`) can generate identical Excel outputs directly to disk.

 ### Editing the default figures